-The DHCP server and provisioning server, among other, use information from the VoIP interface in its configuration.
-For example, the DHCP server will only listen on the VoIP interface per default.
+Wazo offers 2 types of interfaces: VoIP and Data.
+The VoIP interface is used by the DHCP server, provisioning server, and phone devices connected to your Wazo.
+These services will use the information provided on the VoIP interface for their configuration.
+For example, the DHCP server will only listen on the VoIP interface by default.

-To change this interface, you must either create a new one or edit an existing one and change its type to VoIP.
-The type of the old interface will automatically be changed to the 'data' type.
+To change these settings, you must either create a new interface or edit an existing one and change its type.
+When adding a new VoIP interface, the type of the old one will automatically be changed to Data.